 CLEVELAND -- The Greater Cleveland Regional Transit Authority (RTA) broke ground on Sept.
-19, 2012, for the reconstruction of the Cedar - University Rapid Station, formerly known as the University Circle Rapid Station.
-Construction is expected to take about 24 months.
-The station and bus terminal remain open during construction.
+19, 2012, for the reconstruction of the Cedar-University Rapid Station, formerly known as the University Circle Rapid Station.
+The station and bus terminal remained open during construction.

-A nearby Rapid Station on Mayfield Road, now being planned, will be known as Little Italy - University Circle.
+A nearby Rapid Station on Mayfield Road, now under construction, will be known as Little Italy-University Circle.

 On June 18, 2012, the RTA Board of Trustees awarded a $15.1 million contact to the McTech Corp. of Cleveland.
 More than 22 percent of the work will be done by four DBE firms.